jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

 No, it won't take a PhD, or years of your time (or even days for that matter).
 You and I, together, are going to learn what a programming language _is_ and actually build one that can evaluate programs.

 By the end of this post we'll have written a JavaScript function, `evaluate`, which interprets a small programming language with strings and variables.
 You won't be going off and rewriting your stack in it (though you're certainly welcome to try!), but I hope it's a fun exercise.

+I encourage you to copy the code examples in your editor of choice and actually run them.
+You should be able to make it through this post in a single listen of [Lights - Little Machines](https://open.spotify.com/album/1u8OmwItT46Y1gD2xKAK9D?si=CcY4GgT4TGyOa7eNcnLqTA).

 ## Hello, world!